pkrumins/dnode/README.markdown

 * symmetric design: both sides of the connection can host up methods for the other side to call

-* use tcp streams or websockets courtesy of socket.io!
+* use TCP streams, UNIX domain sockets, or websockets courtesy of socket.io!
     (see below, just throw a webserver at `listen()`)

 methods